rqritter/WCU-PaperCut/README.md

   `cbord-dx.operator=3141`
 * Tell CBORD we are sending card numbers (instructed to set to "Y" by CBORD support)
   `cbord-dx.sending-card-numbers=Y`
-* Disable manual transfer (we are using "on demand" instead)
+* Disable manual transfer (we are using "on-demand" instead)
   `cbord-dx.manual-transfer.enabled=N`
-* Disable manual transfer (we are using "on demand" instead)
+* Enable on-demand transfer
-  `cbord-dx.manual-transfer.enabled=N`
+  `cbord-dx.on-demand-transfer.enabled=Y`